Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-where $\kappa = \Lambda/2E >0$ is a constant.
-It is evident that the equations (\ref{EL3}) and (\ref{EL4}) are the same as the Euler-Lagrange equations calculated from the reduced Lagrangian (\ref{CTL}).
 Let us compare our results with the classical two-dimensional flow.
-The term $\xi^2+\eta^2$ is a constant of motion, which reminds one of the Hamiltonian-like formalism of classical vortex systems \cite {classicallamb32}.
-In classical hydrodynamics, the Hamiltonian-like function is the logarithm form of the constant of motion, whereas in the present case, the reduced Hamiltonian, $H\propto \xi^2 + \eta^2$, is not the logarithm of the constant of motion.
+Clearly, $\xi^2 + \eta^2$ is a constant of motion.
+This reminds us of the Hamiltonian-like formalism of classical vortex systems in two dimensions \cite {classicallamb32}.
+In classical hydrodynamics, the Hamiltonian-like function is in the logarithm form of the constant of motion, while the present reduced Hamiltonian is not the case.

-Now, we analyze the vortex dynamics with entangled states.
-From the Euler-Lagrange equations for the vortex variables $X$, $Y$ in the reduced Lagrangian (\ref{TL}), we find that the vortex coordinates act as the harmonic oscillator: $\ddot{X}(t) + \omega^2 X(t) = 0$ and $\ddot{Y}(t) + \omega^2 Y(t) = 0$, where the angular frequency is definde by $\omega = \kappa \alpha$.
-Let us mention an interesting relation to the angular frequency.
-If $\lambda = 0$, then the angular frequency $\omega$ is equal to $\alpha/2$, whereas if $\lambda \neq 0$, then it monotonically increases as the entanglement parameter becomes large.
-This result implies that the effects of entanglement can lead to the rotational speed up in vortex systems, that is, stronger entanglement can yield that the vortex dynamics can evolve faster in time.
+Finally, we analyze the vortex dynamics.
+Calculating the Euler-Lagrange equations for the vortex variables in the reduced Lagrangian (\ref{TL}), we find that the vortex coordinates behave like the harmonic oscillator: